- CASEWORK SERVICESLaboratory services

 Advances in forensic science have led to an increased interest in conducting cold case reviews.

 A cold case is one which remains unsolved, despite the best efforts of police investigators.
-They are often high profile cases which have received media attention because they have remained unsolved, as was the murder of Rachel Nickell, the disappearance of Suzy Lamplugh and the murder of Stephen Lawrence.
-There is no time limit to define a cold case: the crime may have happened thirty years ago or three years ago.
+They are often high profile cases that have received media attention because they have remained unsolved, as was the murder of Rachel Nickell, the disappearance of Suzy Lamplugh, and the murder of Stephen Lawrence.
+There is no time limit to define a cold case: the crime may have happened 30 years ago or three years ago.

 Click the link to download our brochure for an overview of our service.